Planning a Site

 The subsequent sections go over these site components, assuming that you are familiar with

-Note: This article and section apply only to Tableau Server deployments that you maintain, whether on-premises or in the cloud.
+Note: This article and section apply only to self-managed Tableau Server deployments on-premises or in the cloud.
 If you use Tableau Online, see Manage Content Access.

-You can create projects on a site, which act as containers in which you can organize related data sources and workbooks.
+You can create projects on a site, which act as containers in which you can organize related content assets (such as data sources and workbooks).
 For example, you might set up a project to contain all of the certified data sources and workbooks your organization uses for mission-critical decisions.
 Or you might set up projects by department.

 Projects are also useful for managing permissions.
 Once you know how your users need to access content, it’s usually easier to create projects based on those the type of content, and maintain permissions at the project level.